 What happens to my pension benefits if I stop working when I reach age 62?

 If you are a Defined Benefit (DB) member, your normal retirement age cannot be changed, but you can choose to take either early or late retirement with Company Consent.
-To find your normal retirement age for your section, please click here.
+To find your normal retirement age for your section, please go to the Section information in the Library.

 - Can I continue working past my normal retirement date?